The Passion happened in 30 AD as I've argued independent of any Prophecies.

 So using Scripture to interpret Scripture, that settles the matter for me.

 P.S.
-A huge section of the original version of this I posted on the retired prophecy blog in 2014 was copy/pasted from some older website I no longer remember what I was.
+A huge section of the original version of this I posted on the retired prophecy blog in 2014 was copy/pasted from some older website I no longer remember what it was.
 I'm sorry for that, it's agaisnt my current policy.

 No comments: